InverterNetwork/contracts/docs/Proposal/Proposal_Documentation.md

 `function executeTx(address target, bytes memory data) external onlyOwnerOrAuthorized returns (bytes memory)`

 Executes a call on target `target` with call data `data`.
-This function is only callable by authorized caller.
+This function is only callable by authorized caller and **will revert** if transaction fails.

 #### Parameters